ATErcan/parallax-website/README.md

 coding project 20.08.22

-- This is coding project from Clarusway Full Stack Web Development Course.
+- This is a coding project from Clarusway Full Stack Web Development Course.

 - This website created with using HTML and CSS.
 - I used flexbox while creating this project.